rmosolgo/graphql-ruby/guides/subscriptions/overview.md

 - __Subscription classes__ are resolvers for handing initial subscription requests and subsequent updates
 - __Triggers__ begin the update process
 - The __Implementation__ provides application-specific methods for executing & delivering updates.
+- __Broadcasts__ can send the same GraphQL result to any number of subscribers.

 ### Subscription Type